A Mist of Prophecies: Plot summary

-While tending to Bethesda the next few days, as he should’ve been all along, news reaches him that both Milo and Caelius died.
-Pondering the latest news, Gordianus heads for Clodia’s house.
+While tending to Bethesda the next few days, as he should have been all along, news reaches him that both Milo and Caelius have died.
+Pondering the latest news, Gordianus heads for Clodia's house.

 She confirms that she had renewed her affair with Caelius and reveals that she stopped him from killing Gordianus.
 Cruelly accusing her of killing Cassandra after using her to lead Caelius to his death, Clodia reveals that she truly loved him.
 Before Caelius set off, he sent Clodia a note sharing that Cassandra had prophesied a victory to Milo, against Calpurnia's direct orders.
 Putting the pieces together, Gordianus reports to Calpurnia before confronting Fausta.

 Fausta confesses to bribing Cassandra to give Milo a prophecy of victory to ensure his demise.
 When the actress came to collect the rest of her payment, Fausta poisoned her instead.
 Having confessed everything, she then takes poison herself, committing suicide.

-Back at Calpurnia’s house, she informs Gordianus and Davus that Caesar has triumphed.
+Back at Calpurnia's house, she informs Gordianus and Davus that Caesar has triumphed.
 Fleeing, Pompey has run to Egypt with Caesar hot on his tail.
-Surprisingly, Cassandra’s brother, Rupa, then steps forward with a letter written by his sister.
+Surprisingly, Cassandra's brother, Rupa, steps forward with a letter written by his sister.
 In the letter, she requests that Calpurnia give Gordianus the money she earned as a spy to pay off his debts in return for him adopting Rupa.

 With this newfound windfall, Gordianus and Bethesda prepare to travel to Egypt to find a cure for her malady.
 Since pregnant, Gordianus forces Diana to stay behind with Davus.
-Instead, he plans to bring Rupa and Cassandra’s ashes despite Diana’s disgust.
-The two then ponder upon what Egypt holds for their family.
+Instead, he plans to bring Rupa and Cassandra's ashes despite Diana's disgust.
+The two ponder what Egypt holds for their family.